Constructing Wadge classes: Expansions: basic facts

 \section{Expansions: basic facts}

 The following notion is essentially due to Wadge (see \cite[Chapter IV]{wadget}), and it is inspired by work of Kuratowski.
 It is one of the fundamental concepts needed to state our main result (see Definition \ref{louveauhierarchy}).
+Proposition \ref{expansionbasic}, whose straightforward proof is left to the reader, lists some of its most basic properties.

 \begin{definition} Let $Z$ be a space, and let $\xi<\omega_1$.
 Given $\bG\subseteq\PP(Z)$, define

 We will refer to $\bG^{(\xi)}$ as an \emph{expansion} of $\bG$. \end{definition}